What should the world do about North Korea? Share your thoughts on CNN iReport.

 The Pentagon says North Korean threats follow a familiar pattern

 North Korea threatens "all-out war and nuclear war" on its enemies, state news reports

-But the Pentagon and the South Korean government have said it’s nothing new.
+North Korea’s threatening rhetoric has reached a fever pitch, but the Pentagon and the South Korean government have said it’s nothing new.

 The official was not authorized to speak to the media and asked not to be named.

 State media: North Korea in ‘state of war’ with South

 The National Security Council, which advises the U.S. president on matters of war, struck a similar cord.
 Washington finds North Korea’s statements “unconstructive,” and it does take the threats seriously.

 “But, we would also note that North Korea has a long history of bellicose rhetoric and threats, and today’s announcement follows that familiar pattern,” said Caitlin Hayden, a spokeswoman for the security council.

 The United States will continue to update its capabilities against any military threat from the North, which includes plans to deploy missile defense systems.

 North Korea’s hot rhetoric